sneakysneak/docs/pages/connector-authentication/bullhorn.md

 ### Apache Tomcat Error

-After you are redirected to Bullhorn during the authentication process, sometimes Bullhorn display an Apache Tomcat error like this:
+After you are redirected to Bullhorn during the authentication process, sometimes Bullhorn displays an Apache Tomcat error like this:

 ![Bullhorn Redirect Error](./images/bullhorn-redirect-error.png)